Biden concedes debate fumbles but declares he will defend democracy

 But he added: “I know how to do this job.
 I know how to get things done.”

-Speaking for 18 minutes, Mr Biden repeatedly appeared far more animated than his showing the night before, and he excoriated Mr Trump for his “lies” and campaign aimed at “revenge and retribution”.
+Speaking for 18 minutes, Mr Biden appeared far more animated than he had the night before as he criticised Mr Trump for his “lies” and for waging a campaign aimed at “revenge and retribution”.

 “The choice in this election is simple,” Mr Biden said.
 “Donald Trump will destroy our democracy.
 I will defend it.”

+But she seconded the president in stressing that he tells the truth and he bounces back from adversity.

+Even before the debate, Mr Biden’s age had been a liability with voters, and Thursday night’s face-off appeared to reinforce the public’s deep-seated concerns before perhaps the largest audience he will garner in the four months until election day.

-Democratic politicians on Friday acknowledged Mr Biden’s poor showing, but tried to stop talk of replacing him as their standard-bearer, and instead tried to shift the focus onto Mr Trump’s attacks and falsehoods that they hoped would remind voters of the daily turbulence of his presidency.
+Privately, his campaign worked to reduce concerns and keep donors on board.
+Democratic politicians on Friday acknowledged Mr Biden’s poor showing, but tried to stop talk of replacing him as their standard-bearer, and instead shift the focus to Mr Trump’s attacks and falsehoods.

 Former president Barack Obama backed up his former vice president, posting on X that “Bad debate nights happen”.